Everything You Need to Know About the Rare Form of Cancer Linked to Breast Implants

-On Wednesday, the Food and Drug Administration (FDA) issued a statement confirming that there is a direct link between breast implants and a rare form of blood cancer known as anaplastic large cell lymphoma (ALCL).
-So far, at least 457 women in the U.S. have been diagnosed with breast implant-associated anaplastic large cell lymphoma (BIA-ALCL)—and nine have died as a result, according to the latest report from the FDA.
+Earlier this month, the Food and Drug Administration (FDA) issued a statement confirming that there is a direct link between textured breast implants and a rare form of blood cancer known as anaplastic large cell lymphoma (ALCL).
+So far, at least 573 women across the globe have been diagnosed with breast implant-associated anaplastic large cell lymphoma (BIA-ALCL)–at least 33 have died as a result, according to the latest report from the FDA.

 While this news might come as a shock to some, this isn't the first time the FDA has sounded the alarm on BIA-ALCL.
-Doctors have been reporting incidents of this particular cancer since 2010, and the FDA first connected the dots back in 2011, reporting that there was a small but significant enough risk of developing ALCL after getting breast implants.
-At the time, they'd only received 64 reports of women developing the rare disease.
-Since that report, the scientific community has slowly started to learn more about BIA-ALCL, with the most recent findings solidifying the link between breast implants and the development of this potentially fatal disease.
+Doctors have been reporting incidents of this particular cancer since 2010, and the FDA first connected the dots back in 2011, reporting that there was a small but a significant enough risk of developing ALCL after getting breast implants.
+At the time, they'd only received 64 accounts of women developing the rare disease.
+Since that report, the scientific community has slowly learned more about BIA-ALCL, with the most recent findings solidifying the link between breast implants and the development of this potentially fatal disease.

 "We hope that this information prompts providers and patients to have important, informed conversations about breast implants and the risk of BIA-ALCL," they said in the statement.
 They also published a letter asking health care providers to continue reporting possible cases of BIA-ALCL to the agency.